-Tony Romo’s case for NFL HOF
+Tony Romo’s case for NFL Hall of Fame

 QBs are often at the forefront of most hot button debates.
 There are so many variables that contribute to a QBs true value from passing yards, TDs, and interceptions to wins, 4th quarter comebacks, and QBR.
 This leads us to spend hours debating which QB was truly more vital to his team’s success.
 Perhaps one of the most polarizing figures amongst those debates is a man who played for “Americas Team”, the Dallas Cowboys.
 When people think great Cowboys QBs the first names that come to mind are often Troy Aikman and Roger Staubach.
 Both men are HOF QBs, although one may be a bit overrated (Aikman).
 The name that is usually omitted from this debate, may just be the best QB to ever wear the star upon his helmet.
 This leads us to today’s million-dollar question was Tony Romo truly an elite player and will he eventually end up as a Hall of Fame player?
+Let’s take a look at Tony Romo’s case for NFL Hall of Fame.

 Let us investigate this claim…